sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 </li>
 <ul>
 <li>
-Find and mark cubes and use neural network to inform other robots to collect cubes.
+Find and mark cubes and use neural networks to inform other robots to collect cubes.
 </li>
 <li>
 Robots tell other robots if cubes have been collected or have already been marked by communication.